 If it wasn’t for a guy named Tucker Gott, I would never have discovered the following niche idea: Para motoring.

-It’s pretty clear based on the above picture what’s involved and I assure you, if you look at this case study where I examine how Tucker Gott made an affiliate business out of it, you’ll see it’s potential.
+It’s pretty clear based on the above picture what’s involved and I assure you, if you look at this successful YouTuber named Tucker Gott who made an affiliate business out of it, you’ll see it’s potential.

 Pretty much ANY hobby and sport can become a niche topic to build an affiliate business from and this certainly counts!